maarten-pennings/ElektroClub2023/README.md

 ## Cost estimation

 Assumption is to order 150 kits.
-The cost of just the **material** (components, PCB, packaging and documentation) is estimated at 200 euro, leading to about €1.33 per kit.
+The cost of just the **material** (components, PCB, packaging and documentation) is estimated a bit over 200 euro, leading to about €1.10 per kit.
 See [cost](cost/cost.md) for an breakdown of that estimation.